cchampou/katyv4-travel-website/README.md

 ## Installing Packages

-You can install the necessary packages for your project using pnpm.
+If you would rather not utilize volta, you can install the necessary packages for your project using pnpm.
 If you haven't installed pnpm yet, you can do so with npm.
 Here's how:

 ```bash
 npm install -g pnpm